-- 38.1 The Trust shall make the following documents available for inspection by members of the public free of charge at all reasonable times: - 38.1.1 a copy of the current Constitution, - 38.1.2 a copy of the current authorisation, - 38.1.3 a copy of the latest Annual Accounts and of any report of the auditor on them, and - 38.1.4 a copy of the latest Annual Report - 38.2 The Trust shall also make the following documents relating to a special administration of the Trust available for inspection by members of the public free of charge at all reasonable times: - 38.2.1 a copy of any order made under section 65D (appointment of Trust special administrator), 65J (power to extend time), 65KC (action following Secretary of State's rejection of final report), 65L(Trusts coming out of administration) or 65LA (Trusts to be dissolved) of the 2006 Act. - 38.2.2 a copy of any report laid under section 65D (appointment of Trust special administrator) of the 2006 Act. - 38.2.3 a copy of any information published under section 65D (appointment of Trust special administrator) of the 2006 Act. - 38.2.4 a copy of any draft report published under section 65F (administrator's draft report) of the 2006 Act. - 38.2.5 a copy of any statement provided under section 65F(administrator's draft report) of the 2006 Act. - 38.2.6 a copy of any notice published under section 65F (administrator's draft report), 65G (consultation plan), 65H (consultation requirements), 65J (power to extend time), 65KA (Monitor's decision), 65KB (Secretary of State's response to Monitor's decision), 65KC (action following Secretary of State's rejection of final report) or 65KD (Secretary of State's response to re-submitted final report) of the 2006 Act.
+- 37.1 The Trust shall make the following documents available for inspection by members of the public free of charge at all reasonable times: - 37.1.1 a copy of the current Constitution, - 37.1.2 a copy of the current authorisation, - 37.1.3 a copy of the latest Annual Accounts and of any report of the auditor on them, and - 37.1.4 a copy of the latest Annual Report - 37.2 The Trust shall also make the following documents relating to a special administration of the Trust available for inspection by members of the public free of charge at all reasonable times: - 37.2.1 a copy of any order made under section 65D (appointment of Trust special administrator), 65J (power to extend time), 65KC (action following Secretary of State's rejection of final report), 65L(Trusts coming out of administration) or 65LA (Trusts to be dissolved) of the 2006 Act. - 37.2.2 a copy of any report laid under section 65D (appointment of Trust special administrator) of the 2006 Act. - 37.2.3 a copy of any information published under section 65D (appointment of Trust special administrator) of the 2006 Act. - 37.2.4 a copy of any draft report published under section 65F (administrator's draft report) of the 2006 Act.

-- 38.2.7 a copy of any statement published or provided under section 65G (consultation plan) of the 2006 Act. - 38.2.8 a copy of any final report published under section 65I (administrator's final report). - 38.2.9 a copy of any statement published under section 65J (power to extend time) or 65KC (action following Secretary of State's rejection of final report) of the 2006 Act. - 38.2.10 a copy of any information published under section 65M (replacement of Trust special administrator) of the 2006 Act. - 38.3 Any person who requests a copy of or extract from any of the above documents is to be provided with a copy or extract. - 38.4 If the person requesting a copy is not a member of the Trust, the Trust may impose a reasonable charge for doing so.
+- 37.2.5 a copy of any statement provided under section 65F (administrator's draft report) of the 2006 Act. - 37.2.6 a copy of any notice published under section 65F (administrator's draft report), 65G (consultation plan), 65H (consultation requirements), 65J (power to extend time), 65KA (Monitor's decision), 65KB (Secretary of State's response to Monitor's decision), 65KC (action following Secretary of State's rejection of final report) or 65KD (Secretary of State's response to re-submitted final report) of the 2006 Act. - 37.2.7 a copy of any statement published or provided under section 65G (consultation plan) of the 2006 Act. - 37.2.8 a copy of any final report published under section 65I (administrator's final report). - 37.2.9 a copy of any statement published under section 65J (power to extend time) or 65KC (action following Secretary of State's rejection of final report) of the 2006 Act. - 37.2.10 a copy of any information published under section 65M (replacement of Trust special administrator) of the 2006 Act. - 37.3 Any person who requests a copy of or extract from any of the above documents is to be provided with a copy or extract. - 37.4 If the person requesting a copy is not a member of the Trust, the Trust may impose a reasonable charge for doing so. - 38.
+Auditor - 38.1 The Trust shall have an Auditor. - A person may only be appointed Auditor if he (or in the case of a firm each of its members) is a member of one or more of the bodies referred to in Paragraph 23(4) of Schedule 7 to the 2006 Act. - 38.3 The Council of Governors shall appoint or remove the Auditor at a general meeting of the Council of Governors in accordance with paragraph 23 of Schedule 7 to the 2006 Act. - 38.4 The Auditor shall carry out its duties in accordance with Schedule 10 to the 2006 Act and in accordance with any directions given by NHS Improvement on standards, procedures and techniques to be adopted.